baselinrhq/baselinr/README.md

 **Baselinr** is an open-source data quality and observability platform for SQL data warehouses.
 It automatically recommends which tables and columns to monitor, sets up data quality checks, profiles your data, detects drift and anomalies, and provides AI-powered root cause analysis—all with a self-improving feedback loop that learns from your data patterns.
 Use automation for zero-touch setup, or configure everything manually—you have full control and transparency.

+**Quality Studio** - Baselinr includes a powerful no-code web interface for setting up and managing your entire data quality configuration.
+Configure connections, tables, profiling settings, validation rules, drift detection, and more—all through an intuitive visual interface without writing YAML or JSON.
+The UI provides real-time validation, smart recommendations, and a visual editor with YAML preview, making it easy to get started while maintaining full transparency and control.

 ## 🚀 Features

 - **Automated Setup** ✨ **NEW**: Zero-touch configuration—automatically recommends tables and columns to monitor, suggests data quality checks, and can auto-apply configurations to set up complete monitoring in minutes.
 Or configure everything manually with full control—automation is optional, not required